redkite-labs/redkitecms-docs/book/add-custom-block.rst

 The basis of AlBlockManager object
 ----------------------------------

-AlphaLemon CMS requires you to implement a new class derived from the **AlBlockManager** object.
+RedKite CMS requires you to implement a new class derived from the **AlBlockManager** object.
 This object manages a simple html content, but to define a Twitter Bootstrap button, we must define several parameters to manage the aspect of this block: